Aiven-Open/klaw-docs/docs/HowTo/connectors/Request-a-new-connector.md

 # Request a new connector

-You can request a new connector to be created in Apache Kafka quickly and easily using Klaw.
-The team that requests the connector automatically becomes the connector owner, with the ability to approve or deny any Kafka Connector.
+You can request a new connector to be created in Apache Kafka® quickly and easily using Klaw.
+The team that requests the connector automatically becomes the connector owner, with the ability to approve or deny any Apache Kafka Connector.

 ## Prerequisites